giovanivpoletto/getting-and-cleanind-data-course-project/CodeBook.md

 - subject: identifies the subject who performed the activity.
 Its range is from 1 to 30.
 - activity_label: identifies which activity the subject performed.
-- the following variables indicates mean of the time domain signals for each activity and each subject tBodyAccmeanX tBodyAccmeanY tBodyAccmeanZ tBodyAccstdX
+- the following variables indicates mean of the time domain signals for each activity and each subject.
+<b>tBodyAccmeanX
+tBodyAccmeanY
+tBodyAccmeanZ
+tBodyAccstdX